 southern sides of a solid tower about 20 feet square, and 43 feet in

 height, passing at the end of the second side under a gateway composed of tremendous blocks of stone.

 The natural ground elevation upon which Tiryns was founded did not ensure an adequate defence so that imposing walls surrounding the citadel were required; the main entrance on the eastern side was strengthened by towers.

 Upper Citadel: gate of the outer walls (seen from the interior)

-The walls of Tiryns were built by using boulders which were roughly cut to obtain a smooth external surface; this type of walls was called cyclopean by Pliny on the assumption that only giants could have lifted the boulders; similar walls can be seen in several towns south of Rome such as Segni and Alatri, but they were built one thousand years later.
+The walls of Tiryns were built by using boulders which were roughly cut to obtain a smooth external surface; this type of walls was called cyclopean on the assumption that only giants could have lifted the boulders; similar walls can be seen in several towns south of Rome such as Segni and Alatri, but they were built one thousand years later.

 The eastern side of the Upper Citadel was protected by a double curtain of walls; the enemies who had managed to penetrate the outer walls found themselves in a rather awkward position; in order to reach the gate giving access to the royal palace they had to enter a passage between the outer and the inner walls.